Financial support helps student manage NSCC program

 Making the decision to return to school

 "I decided to take a leap of faith," Nick says.
-"I had heard about the Construction Management Technology program at NSCC's Waterfront Campus and it seemed like a perfect fit for me.
+"I had heard about the Construction Management Technology program at NSCC's Ivany Campus and it seemed like a perfect fit for me.
 I enrolled, but the first day was very stressful because I did not know how I was going to pay for it."

 The answer came that same day when instructor Chris Davison encouraged his students to look into financial awards available through the college.
 Nick applied for every award he could.
 His efforts were rewarded when he was named as the recipient of the Construction Curling Association Scholarship and Bird Construction Award.